serokell/nix-templates/README.md

 This repository contains Nix and CI templates:

+- [generic](/generic/) - Generic template that contains common checks and CI setup for them (for GitHub Actions and Gitlab CI).

 - [/haskell.nix](/haskell.nix) — Haskell application and library templates for Buildkite, Gitlab or GitHub CI using `haskell.nix`

 - [/infra](/infra) — template for clusters with NixOS machines